owid/chartbook/README.md

 Rscript dataprep.R
 ```

-To edit specific chart dimensions, open chartbook.html within the country's folder; lines marked with '// XXX' can be edited
+To edit the height and width of chart elements, open chartbook.html within the country's folder and search for lines demarcated with '// XXX'

 Render HTML file in browser local port